lucassouzavieira/arangodb-php-odm/docs/files/src/Collection/Index/Index.php.txt

     }

     /**
-     * Returns a array representation of entity
+     * Returns an array representation of entity
      *
      * @return array
      */